-Here are five ways you can help get the message out that animals have an inherent worth, they have as much interest in being free and staying alive as humans do, and they share our capacity for pain, hunger, fear, thirst, love, joy, and loneliness.
+Here are five ways you can help animals, who have as much interest in being free and staying alive as humans do and who share our capacity for pain, hunger, fear, thirst, love, joy, and loneliness.

 2. Display a poster.
 Print our “End Speciesism” mini-poster and display it on your front door, window, balcony, or mailbox or in your office or any other highly visible place.
 Don’t have a printer?
 Write the message in chalk on your sidewalk.
 Post your photo on social media using the hashtag #EndSpeciesism and tag @PETA.

 3. Submit a letter to your local newspaper.
 Often, the pen (or keyboard) is mightier than the sword.
 Expose speciesism for what it really is—the ugly and false belief that we have the right to abuse and kill animals—by writing to a local news outlet.
 Personalize the sample letter below, or write your own.
 Send copies of your published letters to [email protected].
 See our letter-writing tips!

 This sample letter may give you some ideas: